PatrickPDPS/DPSRevitPrimer/01_Introduction/1-2_revisupport.md

-## Resources Available
+## Revit Support Structure

-When it comes to using the software in an efficient manner, DPS has a great support process laid out.
+For support when it comes to getting work done in Revit, DPS created a group of individuals to assist you with any needs.

 ![software]](images/1-1/00-software.png)